Indooroopilly State High School Buildings: History

 The request to commence construction of Indooroopilly State High School was given in July 1953 by the Director General of the Department of Public Instruction (Herbert George Watkin) to the Under Secretary of Public Works.
 Expenditure of for the erection of the first section of the school was announced in September 1953, and clearing work at the site began in October 1953.

 Indooroopilly SHS opened on 2 February 1954, with one classroom building (known as Block A as of 2025), erected on high ground near the centre of the site.
-The opening enrolment comprised 167 Year 9 students.
+The opening enrolment consisted of 167 Year 9 students.
 The building itself combined structural systems and materials typically used for school buildings at that time.
 The upper floor of the block was constructed from prefabricated Boulton & Paul timber units, while the ground floor structure comprised DPW-designed timber floor trusses at the western end and brick walls at the eastern end.

 Responding to materials shortages and population pressures post-WWII, the DPW imported a British building system from manufacturers Boulton & Paul Ltd of Norwich, England.
 Based on an 8 ft planning and construction module, the prefabricated elements in the Boulton & Paul system included ceiling panels, roof trusses, banks of awning windows, and 4 ft wide wall panels.
 The buildings were constructed at many schools across Queensland between 1951 and 1958.
 Timber framed and clad, they had a verandah as circulation and a gable roof.
 Ideally, they were oriented so the verandah faced north and the classrooms faced south.
 The stairs and verandah ends were often semi-enclosed with glazed screens.
 The building could be lowset or highset and had extensive areas of timber framed awning windows, providing more glazing than had ever been used in Queensland classrooms.
 The classrooms were 24 × 24 ft, larger than most previous classrooms.
 The flexibility of the Boulton & Paul system meant that the number of classrooms per block could vary in number to suit the needs of a particular school, and classrooms could also be used to extend existing blocks or form part of new blocks in combination with other structural systems.